This husband and wife duo takes a stripped down and straightforward approach

 Howdy grew up on a grass farm in Brazoria County, Texas.
 His songs have an old-soul vibe that reflect the diverse South Texas culture where he was raised.
 Influences include great songwriters and storytellers like Roger Miller and Tom T Hall, as well as the harrowing songs and guitar of Richard Thompson.
 Since the age of 17 he has been touring, recording and sharing the stage with artists including Chad Thomas, The Doolins, Gumbo Ce Soir, Wayne Hancock, Leo Rondeau, Brennen Leigh, Noel McKay, and Palomino Shakedown.

 It was in Portland, Oregon where Marilyn and Howdy met while on tour.
 After keeping in touch and co-writing songs with each other long distance, Marilyn made the move to Austin where the duo got married and started playing shows together kicking off their first tour as Screen Door Slammers in 2017.
+They have toured regionally as well as nationally and most recently had two showcases at the Brooklyn Americana Fest in September 2018.

 Recent Testimonials and Press: